zacjones93/digital-garden-jekyll-template/_notes/learning task.md

 tags: design
 ---

+A [[10 Steps]] instructional design concept.

 At [[egghead]], we've been talking alot about how real life projects and apps are ill-structured and multidisciplinary.
-This is what a learning task is
+This is what a learning task is.

 Ill-structured means there are trade-offs, unknown aspects, and multiple acceptable solutions that you need to weigh.
 You don't just get a cookie cutter problem that fits has a clear solution.